ALASdoo/alasdoo_com_v2/content/english/articles/8-most-important-reasons-why-companies-outsource-IT-services.md

 Outsourcing IT services provides fast team scaling and quick adaptation to project changes.
 Whether you want to scale up or down, the vendors can still adjust the team members that you want in a short amount of&nbsp;time.

 This can be especially beneficial for companies that experience seasonal fluctuations in demand.
-For example, a company that experiences a significant increase in demand during the holiday season can outsource additional IT resources to meet the increased&nbsp;demand.
+For example, a company that experiences a significant increase in demand during the holiday season can outsource additional IT resources to meet the increased demand.

 In case of changes in business trajectory, priorities, resources, or objectives, an outsourced team can also quickly adapt to your requirements in terms of technical&nbsp;skills.